 To prevent bodily injury or death from the unexpected startup of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

 Jack stand must be capable of supporting a minimum of 2268 kg (5000 lb.).

-- 1. Shut down the engine, and remove the key from the ignition. - 2.
-If not already in place, install wheel chocks (B) under the front and back of each caster wheel (A).
+2. If not already in place, install wheel chocks (B) under the front and back of each caster wheel (A).